 Credit: @koolkatsummer on Instagram

-Escape the gripping cold and step into a warm tropical paradise at one of New York State’s beautiful botanical gardens.
+Step into a warm tropical paradise at one of New York State’s beautiful botanical gardens.
 The Buffalo and Erie County Botanical Gardens (pictured) is full of exotic horticulture treasures from around the world.
-In winter, the magic of the holiday season comes to life at its Poinsettia Exhibit (through January 1) which is even more dazzling after dark as the floral display is bathed in a soft, colorful glow.
+In winter, the magic of the holiday season comes to life at its Poinsettia Exhibit (through January 6) which is even more dazzling after dark as the floral display is bathed in a soft, colorful glow.
 The Brooklyn Botanic Garden’s Aquatic House is often warm and sunny, making it an inviting respite on a cold winter day.
 With colorful blooming orchids and tropical plants cascading from hanging pots and floating on garden pools, you’ll feel as if you’ve been transported to another world.
 New York Botanical Gardens also has palm trees, cacti, and other warm-weather plants from around the globe on display at the Enid A. Haupt Conservatory.

 Two bottles of white "ice wine" sit in between two bottles of red winein the snow